-Divorce is a subject that can be a sensitive topic to discuss with anyone considering, are in the process or may have gone through it already .
-Emotions are at an all time high and rational thinking at times may go out the window.
-Especially when trying to iron out the details pertaining to the couples joint asset ” The house”.
+Divorce is a subject that can be a sensitive topic to discuss with anyone who is in the process or may have gone through it already .
+Emotions are at an all-time high and rational thinking at times may go out the window.
+Especially when trying to iron out the details pertaining to the couple’s joint asset ” The house”.

 Is your state considered a Equitable Distribution or Community Property State

 Arizona is a community property state.
 In these states, judges simply divide the couple’s joint assets in half.
-This makes for a quick and clean division of martial property.
-Judges do not consider the couples employment prospects, age or even health of either party.
+This makes for a quick and clean division of marital property.
+Judges do not consider the couple’s employment prospects, age, or even health of either party.
 One of the first discussions of divorcing couples is ” Who will keep the house?”
-Its very important before meeting with the judge that you have an understanding of the true value of the property.
-This is why its very important to have an experience real agent involved early in the process.
+It is very important before meeting with the judge that you have an understanding of the true value of the property.
+This is why it is very important to have an experienced real agent involved early in the process.

 Keep in mind: You’ll still have to negotiate the value of all the assets in order to find an equitable agreement.